Michael Bishop The Cooler Real Estate Agent

 89. Do all homes, condos get multiple offers?

 89. No. Starting in 2020 this became a pretty frequent occurance.
 Keep in mind these circumstances occurred in the past as well.
 Multiple offers still occur today, but much less frequently.
 Most often they occur in the first 1-5 days but can occur at any time later as well.
-Essentially, it is more than one offer to buy a propertyat the same tikme.
+Essentially, it is more than one offer to buy a property at the same time.

 90. When do multiple offers happen most often?